-- O1 To retain the character of the original roofscape of the Woollahra HCA. - O2 To protect the original fabric and details of roofs and chimneys. - O3 To ensure that satellite dishes, aerials and similar devices do not detrimentally impact on the character and significance of individual buildings and the streetscape. - O4 To ensure that adequate provision is made for essential site facilities. - O5 To ensure that the essential site facilities are functional and accessible to all residents and are easy to maintain. - O6 To ensure that site facilities are thoughtfully integrated into development and are unobtrusive.
+- O1 To retain the character of the original roofscape of the Woollahra HCA. - O2 To protect the original fabric and details of roofs and chimneys. - O3 To ensure that satellite dishes, aerials and similar devices, air-conditioning units, external condensers and other site facilities do not detrimentally impact on the character and significance of individual buildings and the streetscape. - O4 To ensure that adequate provision is made for essential site facilities. - O5 To ensure that the essential site facilities are functional, accessible and are easy to maintain. - O6 To ensure that site facilities are thoughtfully integrated into development and are unobtrusive. - O7 To minimise visual and acoustic impacts on adjoining properties.

-- C1 Service infrastructure of all infill or replacement development should be located underground. - C2 Satellite dishes, solar water heaters, solar electricity generators, air conditioning units and ducts, aerials and similar devices: - a) are to be sized and designed to minimise their visual impact and impact on the amenity of the adjoining properties and neighbouring lands; - b) must not be located on any part of the roof or chimney which is visible from the street frontage or the public domain and are visually unobtrusive to adjoining properties; and - c) must not have a detrimental impact on the architectural and heritage character of the building to which they are attached. - C3 Television aerials are to be located within the roof area where practicable.
-If this option is not suitable for reasons such as lack of space or if the area is being used for storage or habitation, the aerial should be located on a secondary rear roof rather than attached to a main chimney.
+- C1 Service infrastructure of all infill or replacement development should be located underground. - C2 Satellite dishes, aerials and similar devices: - a) must not be located on any part of the roof or chimney which is visible from the street frontage or the public domain; - b) must not have a detrimental impact on the architectural and heritage character of the building to which they are attached; and - are to be suitably located, designed, sized, enclosed, concealed, screened and/or otherwise integrated with the building to be visually discreet and unobtrusive and to minimise impacts on adjoining properties.